 Choosing a surface for oil painting

 It’s a good idea to think of the kind of surface you’ll be using your oil colors on before you start to put the colors on.
 Stretched, prepared canvas is the most popular surface for oil colors, and it has been used for decades.
 Wood panels and medium density fiberboard (MDF) are two alternatives that last a long time and do not flex.
 Canvas boards might be a good investment if you plan on living in the great outdoors.
-For sketching and outdoor painting, Winton Oil Color Pads are a common option.

 In general, you want to paint on a nonporous surface.
 The surface of the canvas or linen was ‘primed’ with rabbit glue and then whitened with gesso to create a non porous surface that would make paint adhesion but not soak the canvas.
 There are Acrylic Gessos that can complete the task in only one move.